FIWARE/tutorials.IoT-over-MQTT/README.md

 `fiware-servicepath` headers can ensure that this is always the case, and allows the context broker to identify the original source of the context data.

-### Provisioning a Service Group
+### Provisioning a Service Group for MQTT

-Invoking group provision is always the first step in connecting devices since it is always necessary to supply an authentication key with each measurement and the IoT Agent will not initially know which URL the context broker is responding on.
+Invoking group provision is always the the first step in connecting devices.
+For MQTT communication, provisioning supplies the authentication key so the IoT Agent will know which **topic** it must subscribe to.

-It is also possible to set up default commands and attributes for all anonymous devices as well, but this is not done within this tutorial as we will be provisioning each device separately.
+It is possible to set up default commands and attributes for all devices as well, but this is not done within this tutorial as we will be provisioning each device separately.

 This example provisions an anonymous group of devices.
-It tells the IoT Agent that a series of devices will be sending messages to the `IOTA_HTTP_PORT` (where the IoT Agent is listening for **Northbound** communications)
+It tells the IoT Agent that a series of devices will be communicating by sending messages to the `/4jggokgpepnvsb2uv4s40d59ov` **topic**

+The `resource` attribute is left blank since HTTP communication is not being used.

 #### :two: Request: